lemon07r/pampax/README_FOR_AGENTS.md

 1. **Check embedding provider**: Transformers.js (free) vs OpenAI (requires API key)
 2. **Verify project structure**: Must be a valid code project with supported files
-3. **Check disk space**: Indexing creates `.pampa/` directory with database
+3. **Check disk space**: Indexing creates `.pampax/` directory with database

 ---

-🤖 **Remember**: PAMPA is your project memory.
+🤖 **Remember**: PAMPAX is your project memory.
 Use it continuously to avoid duplicating work and to understand existing codebase architecture.
 It's like having perfect memory of every function ever written in the project!